sarasgambato/ExpRoLab_Assignment1/README.md

 - `state/set_pose` requires a `Point` to be set and returns nothing
 - `state/get_pose` requires nothing and returns a `Point`

-Moreover, the node implements a publisher of `Boolean` messages into the `state/battery_low` topic: the message is published every time the battery changes state, which is every 120 seconds, and it is equal to `True` if the battery is low, `False` otherwise.
+Also, the node implements a publisher of `Boolean` messages into the `state/battery_low` topic: the message is published every time the battery changes state, which is every 120 seconds, and it is equal to `True` if the battery is low, `False` otherwise.
 The user can change the value of the battery time by changing the constant variable `BATTERY_TIME` in the [robot_states.py](https://github.com/sarasgambato/ExpRoLab_Assignment1/blob/master/scripts/robot_states.py) script.

+Moreover, the node takes the parameter `config/environment_size` and, through the `helper`, exploits the `state/set_pose` service to set the intial robot position.

 ### `planner` & `controller` nodes
 The user can find a detailed decription of these two nodes in the [README](https://github.com/buoncubi/arch_skeleton/blob/main/README.md) of the [arch_skeleton](https://github.com/buoncubi/arch_skeleton) repository.